What is a High-Risk Business? What Does This Mean for Your Bottom Line?

 What Makes a Business High Risk?

-So what is the difference between a high-risk business and a low-risk one?
-As we noted above, there are multiple reasons your business could be considered risky.
-“Low-risk,” on the other hand, is more or less considered normal.
+So what is the difference between a low- and a high-risk business?
+As we noted above, your business could be considered “risky” for multiple reasons.

 Each payment processor has its own set of guidelines.
-One processor might label you high-risk while another doesn’t.
-Once a processor evaluates your business, they'll make an "either/or" decision as to whether you qualify as high risk.
+One processor might label you high-risk while another may not.
+Once a processor evaluates your business, they'll make an “either/or” decision as to whether you qualify as high risk.

 Processors may be concerned about high-risk product categories.
 This is based on trends within the industry as a whole.
 They calculate factors like fraud instances, returns, debit card chargebacks, credit card chargebacks, and sales volume.
 This information is used when classifying business types.
-The category your business falls under is identified by a Merchant Category Code or MCC.
+A merchant category code (or “MCC”) identifies the category your business falls under.

 Some of the high-risk products and industries usually flagged by processors include (but are not limited to):